 Configuration - Active Directory iDataAgent

-- Be a member of the Domain Administrator Group.
+- The administrator must be a member of the Domain Administrator Group.

 Note: You can still use an account that is not in the domain to perform backups.
-The account must have Read, Change and Create Child Objects permissions in the Active Directory domain.
+Make sure that the account has Read, Change and Create Child Objects permissions in the Active Directory domain.
 However, DNS Zones are not backed up using that account.

 Once installed, follow the steps given below to assign a storage policy with the default subclient: